HOW DO YOU DEFINE YOUR STYLE?

 WHAT IS THE BEST TIME OF THE DAY FOR PHOTOS?

 One hour after sunrise and one hour before sunset.
-I prefer to use the last hour before sunset for your couple shoot.
+I prefer to use the last hour before sunset for your couple shoot, but if it is not possible, I am able to shoot in harsh light.
+It just limits the options a bit.
 If you'd like to know what time the sun will set on your wedding, you can use this great website Timeanddate.com.

 DO YOU HAVE ADVICE REGARDING THE TIMELINE/ WEDDING PROGRAM?
 HOW MUCH TIME DO YOU NEED FOR PHOTOS?